Auto-Mapping Enums

 ObjectMapper objectMapper = new ObjectMapper();objectMapper.configure(SerializationFeature.WRITE_ENUMS_USING_TO_STRING, true);

-method in the enum.
-Choose either of the above two approaches.
+Override the toString method in your enum class.
+Choose either of the above configuration methods.

 GradeEnum(int code, String descp) { this.code = code; this.descp = descp; }

-@EnumValue @JsonValue // Marks the JSON response value private final int code;}
+@EnumValue @JsonValue // Marks the field for JSON serialization private final int code;}

 Fastjson